maliyilmaz0/Win11Activation/README.md

 Because you will get some more features like an Bitlocker and host your device as an External Desktop which can be accessed through the internet
 ## Am i also able to switch from any other edition to Pro?
 The answer is yes!
 You can switch from almost any edition to Pro completely for free!
-## Note for users with unactivated Pro edition
-People which already have Pro, but not activated, can skip to [this step](https://gist.github.com/Minionguyjpro/d913b3931e844ad8ad9a758a4aca4b63#activating-windows-pro).
 ## Getting started
 What you first need to do is open CMD (Command Prompt) as Administrator using this keyboard key: